-CHAT CURRENTLY WORKS IN FOURTEEN COUNTIES IN KENYA
+CHAT CURRENTLY WORKS IN 12 ECOSYSTEMS, COVERING 16 COUNTIES IN KENYA

 CHAT focuses their work where people and nature co-exist within fragile ecosystems.
 These areas include a variety of ecosystems from mountains to acacia woodland to dry-land savannah to riverine areas, and include regions bordering conserved areas, or within community conservancies.
 Within these ecosystems, population growth and density are unsustainable for the health of communities and the environment.
 As the natural resources people rely on for their livelihoods become degraded, these communities experience a deepening cycle of poverty and suffering.

 - Mt.
 Kilimanjaro (Amboseli) Ecosystem - Loitoktok, Kajiado County.
 Click here for a virtual overview.